-4. Safety experts
+4. Health and safety experts

 Many health service workplaces have safety officers, occupational health nurses and other staff with safety expertise.
 A part of their role in the workplace is to advise management on health and safety issues.

 Defining responsibilities